This article was originally published as part of Geek Mental Help Week 2014.

 As developers, we need to change the culture of our workplace.
 We need to speak openly about mental health.
 We need to learn what resources are available for ourselves and our coworkers, and we need to know how to help each other.

 This is especially important for supervisors and team leads.
 I was lucky to have understanding managers I could trust to talk about my mental health problems.
 They worked with me to help me feel safe and accommodate me, and it has had a major positive impact on my ability to work and my quality of life.
 The power those in supervisory roles have to help their employees and establish a culture of empathy and understanding is massive; so is their responsibility.

-That's why I strongly advocate taking a Mental Health First Aid (MHFA) course.
+That's why I strongly advocate taking a Mental Health First Aid (MHFA) course (opens in new tab).
 I've did it.
 Here in Indiana, it took eight hours and cost me $50.
-While I've been dealing with mental illness for over 25 years, I learned tons of new stuff in this course and realized several mistakes I was making when helping someone having a mental health related crisis.
+While I've been dealing with mental illness for over 25 years, I learned tons of new stuff in this course and realised several mistakes I was making when helping someone having a mental health related crisis.

 Take a day

 At your next team meeting, bring up MHFA.
 Explain what it's about.
 Ask your manager if it's OK to take a day and get certified.
 After you take your course, take 10 minutes to tell the team what you learned, and explain that they can talk to you if they need help.
 Someone will want to talk to you.
 You will be able to help them.

 - Chris Murphy on web design and mental health (opens in new tab)

 - Benjamin Howarth on bipolar disorder (opens in new tab)